-11 Ways to get Green Card Permanent Residence Status in the USA
+The 11 Ways to get a Green Card

 Permanent residency status allows allow you to live and work in the USA legally, and your green card will typically be valid for ten years, after which time you will need to renew it.